Teaching Activities (Free)

 Time Periods: 21st Century

-Themes: Environment, Climate Justice, Democracy & Citizenship, Laws & Citizen Rights, Native American, Organizing, World History/Global Studies
+Themes: Climate Justice, Environment, Democracy & Citizenship, Laws & Citizen Rights, Native American, Organizing, World History/Global Studies

 When I began brainstorming The Young People’s Climate Conference unit, the 2015 United Nations Climate Conference in Paris had just ended; I thought about how I could use this significant event as a way to teach my students about climate change.
 Was this global concern too big and abstract to address with 3rd graders?
 How could I bring up an issue so complex, so gloom and doom?
 How could I not?
 I was concerned about how environmental issues are often taught to young children in a way that is artificially divorced from social concerns, and I felt learning about the pressing issue of climate change could not wait until my students were older.